 The next strand aims to promote greater understanding of our role amongst residents and build trust in our work.
 We will produce leaflets and other publications to set out how we work and the benefits that this can bring, including case examples and resident quotes where possible.
 We will also look at our communications to ensure they are clear, straightforward and free of jargon.
 And we will seek to demystify the Ombudsman and our processes, showing that our staff are representative of the population they serve and that accessing our service is simple and straight-forward.
 We would like to work in partnership with landlords and residents in then distributing this message to all residents.
-Additionally, we will develop our regional 'Meet the Ombudsman' forums to increase engagement with our service.

-We also want to ensure our message is heard by all residents, particularly those who have not accessed our service in the past and this is the final strand in our work here.
+We also want to ensure our message is heard by hard-to-reach groups and this is the final strand in our work here.
 We will take a targeted approach where we believe there are demographic or geographic groups facing barriers to accessing complaints or our service.
 This includes residents who may not have access to the internet, where English may not be their first language, or they may have low literacy.
 We will examine our data to identify any under-represented groups and identify specific actions to improve accessibility for these residents including outreach work and potentially a thematic or systemic investigation.
 In addition, we will examine if there are any complaint types where volumes appear low and whether any landlords are consistently not progressing complaints effectively.
 Where issues are identified, we will investigate further and take any necessary action, including issuing Complaint Handling Failure Orders.